7 Best Yamaha Acoustic Guitars (2023) At Every Price

 The frets weren’t quite as nicely polished as some of the more expensive models, but regardless, there were no sharp edges, and they were good and level, which is still a win considering the price.

-Verdict: The Yamaha Gigmaker is a gem of a guitar for the budget conscious shopper.
-It’s the ideal beginner instrument, but also makes a great beach or camping guitar for the more seasoned player looking for something durable, but still with good tone and a full voice.
+Verdict: The Yamaha Gigmaker is a gem of a guitar for the budget-conscious shopper.
+It’s the ideal beginner instrument, but also makes a great beach or camping guitar for the more seasoned player looking for something durable with good tone and a full voice.

 Editor's Choice